icelab/til/content/react/async-set-state.md

 ---
-title: Set state is asynchronous!
+title: In React setState is not "guaranteed" to be synchronous.
 date: 2015-11-19
 author: Narinda Reeders
 ---